brechtm/rinohtype/DEVELOPING.rst

 7. Push the new tag: ``git push origin v$(poetry version --short)``

-8. The GitHub workflow will run all tox environments and upload the new version to PyPI if all checks were successful.
+8. The GitHub workflow will run all Nox sessions and upload the new version to PyPI if all checks were successful.

 9. Create a `new release on GitHub`_.
 Include the relevant section of the